 1869 Monday, April 19, Zanesville Daily Signal ...
 The inmates of the County Infirmary signed a petition to say that Mr. Bolin, the superintendent, has treated them well there.
 Among the signatures was: Jedediah Evergreen.

-1870 CENSUS Falls township, Muskingum, Ohio --- (inmates of the Muskingum County Infirmary), June 29, 1870 Military or mental enrollee? ...
+1870 CENSUS Falls township, Muskingum, Ohio --- (inmates of the Muskingum County Infirmary), June 29, 1870 Military or mental health enrollee? (it's very possible that he was a disabled veteran of the war of 1812. ...
 Jedediah Evergram, born in New Jersey.

 In 1850, the legislature changed the name from County Poor House, to Infirmary because it was less offensive to those obligated to accept shelter.
 The Muskingum County Infirmary was partly destroyed by fire in 1859.
 It was rebuilt and enlarged in 1860.
 After the Civil War, disabled veteran enrollment helped to increase enrollemnt to 140.
 The County Infirmary also served as a place for the confinement of children, the mentally ill, and persons with epilepsy.
 Although the state assumed responsibility for the mentally ill in the early 19th century, many were sent to the infirmary until it was made unlawful in 1898.

 1880 CENSUS Zanesville, Muskingum, Ohio ... (listed among several others - likely at the County Infirmary) ..
 Elizabeth Evergreen, age; 50, b.OH, white, female, single. is this the same Elizabeth Everingham b.1830 OH?